It’s a new year and a great time to clear some clutter out of your house.

 5. Worn out or unmatched socks

 14. Old cords, chargers, and adapters

 15. Paid paper bills and receipts from your purse

 Woohoo!
 Congrats for taking your first steps towards a clutter-free home.

-I bet ditching those useless items made you feel good and better about the state your home.
+I bet ditching those useless items made you feel good and better about the state of your home.
 And if it gave you the momentum and motivation you needed to declutter your whole house, that’s even better!

 Happy Tidying — come say hey on Instagram! @tidyupwithdani